 The authors are grateful to several individuals and organisations that made this study possible.
 We would like to thank the Labour Research Service (LRS) for the financial support to this project.
 We acknowledge the ZILARD team that carried out the study.
 In particular, Prof. Trywell Kalusopa and Mr Stanley Zulu, who initiated, conceptualised and coordinated the whole study as team leaders.
 We recognise Mr Jamani Phiri as an alternate team leader and principal researcher who was responsible for the ground coordination of the whole data collection process in terms of selection of sites and actual data collection, development of methodologies for data collection and instruments, guiding the entry and cleaning of data, report writing and assisting in the engagement of various stakeholders at all the stages of the research process.
 The field research and data collection was guided by Mrs Mubanga Simukanga as the field supervisor.
 We are grateful to the Zambia Congress of Trade Unions (ZCTU) and ZILARD Board for all the human material and infrastructural support.
-We are also indebted to the Zambia Statistical Agency (ZSA), Zambia Association of Manufacturers (ZAM), Ministry of Labour & Social Security, and Zambia Congress.
+We are also indebted to the Zambia Statistical Agency (ZSA), Zambia Association of Manufacturers (ZAM), Ministry of Labour & Social Security, and Zambia Congress of Trade Unions (ZCTU) for their support in the data collection and their expert input to the whole research process.
 Lastly, we greatly appreciate the participants that answered to our questionnaire and interviews in the informal economy.